DeforaOS/uKernel/README.md

 The build system will automatically try to create a bootable ISO image in `src/DeforaOS.iso` on supported platforms.

-On Intel-based platforms (i386, amd64) this currently requires GNU GRUB to be installed.
+On Intel-based platforms (i386, amd64) this currently requires GNU GRUB and the corresponding dependencies (eg xorriso) to be installed.